lelaboratoire/rethink-prs-ms/manuscript.md

 $$
 We discuss in the following subsection how these values were utilized in the formulation of the Multilocus Risk Score (MRS).

-[More on significance of SNP combination vs. significance of H/L/O here...]
+[More on the significance of SNP combination vs. significance of H/L/O here...]

 ### Multilocus Risk Score (MRS)
 We apply the MB-MDR software [@S6nj6BFK] v.4.4.1 to simulated datasets of $n$ individuals, $p$ SNPs to obtain the significance level of each combination of SNPs.